 Hypersensitivity: Hypersensitivity reactions, including generalized urticaria, rash, erythema nodosum, anaphylaxis and serum sickness or serum sickness-like reactions, were reported in <1% of subjects who received DUPIXENT in clinical trials.
 If a clinically significant hypersensitivity reaction occurs, institute appropriate therapy and discontinue DUPIXENT.

-Conjunctivitis and Keratitis: Conjunctivitis and keratitis occurred more frequently in atopic dermatitis subjects who received DUPIXENT.
-Conjunctivitis was the most frequently reported eye disorder in these patients.
-Among asthma subjects the frequency of conjunctivitis and keratitis was similar between DUPIXENT and placebo.
+Conjunctivitis and Keratitis: Conjunctivitis and keratitis occurred more frequently in atopic dermatitis subjects who received DUPIXENT with conjunctivitis being the most frequently reported eye disorder in these patients.
+Conjunctivitis also occurred more frequently in chronic rhinosinusitis with nasal polyposis subjects who received DUPIXENT.
 Advise patients to report new onset or worsening eye symptoms to their healthcare provider.

-Eosinophilic Conditions: Patients being treated for asthma may present with serious systemic eosinophilia sometimes presenting with clinical features of eosinophilic pneumonia or vasculitis consistent with eosinophilic granulomatosis with polyangiitis.
-Be alert to vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in patients with eosinophilia, which may be associated with a reduction of oral corticosteroids.
-Cases of eosinophilic pneumonia and of vasculitis consistent with eosinophilic granulomatosis with polyangiitis have been reported in adult patients who participated in the asthma development program.
+Eosinophilic Conditions: Patients being treated for asthma may present with serious systemic eosinophilia sometimes presenting with clinical features of eosinophilic pneumonia or vasculitis consistent with eosinophilic granulomatosis with polyangiitis (EGPA), conditions which are often treated with systemic corticosteroid therapy.
+These events may be associated with the reduction of oral corticosteroid therapy.
+Physicians should be alert to vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in their patients with eosinophilia.
+Cases of eosinophilic pneumonia were reported in adult patients who participated in the asthma development program and cases of vasculitis consistent with EGPA have been reported with DUPIXENT in adult patients who participated in the asthma development program as well as in adult patients with co-morbid asthma in the CRSwNP development program.
 A causal association between DUPIXENT and these conditions has not been established.

 Acute Asthma Symptoms or Deteriorating Disease: Do not use DUPIXENT to treat acute asthma symptoms, acute exacerbations, acute bronchospasm or status asthmaticus.
 Patients should seek medical advice if their asthma remains uncontrolled or worsens after initiation of DUPIXENT.